bryanbraun/bryanbraun.github.io/_posts/2024-10-25-before-you-buy-a-domain-name-first-check-to-see-if-its-haunted.md

 My SEO strategy has always been to do great work and make it easy for Google to see it.
 It usually works pretty well (at least for my non-haunted domains).
 For haunted domains, you have a bad reputation to overturn, which seems to require extra vigilence.
 SEO basics, like high-quality, structured, accessible, content on a fast-loading site, are table stakes.

-If you've done any SEO work, you know that Search Engines treat links to your site as a massive signal of relevance and trust.
+If you've done any SEO work, you know that search engines treat links to your site as a massive signal of relevance and trust.
 I suspect that fresh incoming links are especially important for overturning a bad reputation, though I haven't confirmed this personally.
 If you think `musicbox.fun` is a useful project and you wield [the power of a link]({{site.url}}/2020/10/03/the-power-of-a-link/), consider posting a link to it, and maybe we'll find out together.

 ### 3. Wait for a while?